-Wednesday 2pm and Saturday 10am.
+Wednesday’s 2pm and occassional Saturday’s at 10am.
 Meet at Commonwealth Pool.

 Wednesday 2pm and occasional weekends (check fb page for updates).
 Meet at Commonwealth Pool.
 We’ll head to Victor Hugo’s for a coffee afterwards if the weather is kind.
 (During winter wednesday rides start at 1pm)

 Wednesday afternoons – Session time and meeting location posted on Facebook